jubatus/website/source/en/api_graph.rst

  Creates a node on the graph.
  Returns a node ID as string.

-.. describe:: int remove_node(0: string name, 1: string nid)
+.. describe:: bool remove_node(0: string name, 1: string nid)

  Removes a node ``nid`` from the graph.

-.. describe:: int update_node(0: string name, 1: string nid, 2: property p)
+.. describe:: bool update_node(0: string name, 1: string nid, 2: property p)

  Updates the property of the node ``nid`` to ``p``.